-For 14 years before coming to power in 1933, the NS had been embroiled in an epic political, cultural and social struggle with various leftist factions, including anarcho-communists or anti-fa of the kind showing up in 2017.
+For 14 years before coming to power in 1933, the NS had been embroiled in an epic political, cultural and social struggle with various leftist factions, including anarcho-communists or anti-fa of the kind showing up in the current year.
 There were also political opponents among the faux-democracy elements, typically Social Democrats.
 The Centre did a good job of providing the historical background and documents of the 1918-1933 situation in Munich.

 My focus during my visit was on how the NS dealt with political opponents upon coming to power.
 On March 9-10, 1933, the NS seized control of the police and key parts of the judiciary in Munich.
 However, in the initial takeover, only 4.5% of Munich’s civil servants were fired.
 Munich’s government at that point was already right-leaning with some NS in place through earlier democratic processes.